Punch1n3ll0/rock_papers_scissors/README.md

 # rock_papers_scissors
-A Rock Paper Scissors Game
+## A Rock Paper Scissors Game!

+1. Open the Devtools console

+2. Click "Play" Button

+3. Enter player choices for 5 rounds to see who wins!